 Reservations?
 Almost exclusively.
 Best to book weeks ahead.

-For a moment, the future of Barrafina Soho’s Michelin-starred tapas was hanging in the balance – but luckily Quo Vadis took them under their wing when they were faced with eviction from their Frith Street home, housing them on the ground floor of their new refurb.
+For a moment, the future of Barrafina Soho’s Michelin-starred tapas was hanging in the balance as they faced with eviction from their Frith Street home.
+Thankfully you’ll now find them tucked beneath Quo Vadis‘ wing (also very much worth a visit).
 The queues are still there, but at least there’s different scenery for you to enjoy now.
-Read More.
+READ MORE

 Good for: Absolutely the best tapas in town